DAI-Lab-HERALD/General-Framework/Framework/README.md

 ### Expand pool of predicted agents
 ```
-dynamic_prediction_agents = False
+dynamic_prediction_agents = 'none'
 ```
 In most situations, only a handful of agents in each scene are [set as prediction agents by the scenario](https://github.com/julianschumann/General-Framework/tree/main/Framework/Scenarios#define-important-actors).
-This might not be enough to properly evaluate the model, in which case one could set **dynamic_prediction_agents** to *True*.
-In this case, all other agents in the scene, for which the past and future trajectories have been fully observed and are not extrapolated, are also designated to be predicted.
+This might not be enough to properly evaluate the model, in which case one could set **dynamic_prediction_agents** to *'all'*, *'V'*, *'P'*, *'B'*, or *'M'*.
+In this case, all other agents (or only those of the specific type mentioned in the scene, such as only pedestrians when setting *'P'*), for which the past and future trajectories have been fully observed and are not extrapolated, are also designated to be predicted.
+If one specific type of agent is chosen, and the agents [set as prediction agents by the scenario](https://github.com/julianschumann/General-Framework/tree/main/Framework/Scenarios#define-important-actors) are ignored in trajectory metrics if they are of the wrong type.

 ### Overwrite results
 ```